 The 2018 Vermont SHMP was developed to help the State of Vermont and local governments identify all natural hazards facing our communities and establish actions that reduce risk.
-The planning process for this update was much broader than previous mitigation planning efforts in order to better integrate the work of State agencies with those of regional and local governments, as well as nonprofit and private partners.
-The SHMP will serve as a resource for State agencies and other resilience stakeholders to better understand Vermont's exposure to natural hazards and collectively implement actions that reduce our vulnerability.
+The planning process for this update was much broader than previous mitigation planning efforts in order to better integrate the work of State agencies with those of regional and local governments and non-profit and private partners.
+The SHMP will also serve as a resource for State agencies and other resilience stakeholders to better understand Vermont's exposure to natural hazards and collectively implement actions that reduce our vulnerability.

-While the Vermont Division of Emergency Management (VEM) produced this Plan, a large network of stakeholders across Vermont have worked together to develop the capability inventory and actions.
+While the Vermont Department of Public Safety's Division of Emergency Management (VEM) produced this plan, a large network of stakeholders across Vermont have worked together to develop the capabilities and actions.
 Accordingly, few of the actions in the 2018 SHMP fall solely on VEM to implement; most will require ongoing, concerted engagement by multiple stakeholders over the next five years.